-The Guidance Office is available for all students to use as a means of discovering talents and interests, pursuing career goals and preparing for college entrance upon graduation from St. Frances Academy.
+The Guidance Office is available for all students to use as a means of discovering talents and interests, pursuing career goals, and preparing for college entrance upon graduation from Saint Frances Academy.
 The College Adviser is in charge of making sure that all students have an active plan for the future before exiting SFA and entering the world of post-secondary education and work.

-Seniors are welcome to utilize the Guidance Office by registering for the SAT or ACT, applying to colleges, exploring interests, careers and college majors and developing concrete goals for the future.
+Seniors are welcome to utilize the Guidance Office by registering for the SAT or ACT, applying to colleges, exploring interests, careers, and college majors and developing concrete goals for the future.
 Students are assisted with academic counseling and understanding how their grades and standardized test scores are an integral part of their future success in college.
-Students receive assistance with the preparation and submission of college applications, recommendation letters, college essays, fee waivers and scholarships and federal and state financial aid to pay for college.
+Students receive assistance with the preparation and submission of college applications, recommendation letters, college essays, fee waivers, scholarships, and federal and state financial aid to pay for college.
 Juniors are advised in the Spring for college and career planning.
 Seniors work intensely with the College Adviser in the Fall for college application submission.